Here are 8 things to do in Aspen other than ski.

 Note: Wagner Park is an Aspen family-favorite.
 This rugby-sized field is the perfect open landscape for children to run around.
 Rugby matches don’t happen often here, live music and fair-style events are more commonplace.
 If you have little kids, Wagner’s is a must.

 Window Shop In Aspen’s High-End Stores

-This wouldn’t be a complete list of the top things to do in Aspen if I didn’t include window-shopping.
-So naturally, I’m whisking you away to all my favorite stores around town.
+This wouldn’t be a complete list of the top things to do in Aspen beyond skiing if I didn’t include window-shopping.
+So naturally, I’m whisking you away to all the most aesthetic stores in town.

 - Rag & Bone: Rag & Bone’s Aspen location sports a minimalistic muted color scheme.
 The entire interior is a magazine-spread of black and white.
 Despite its featured tones, Rag & Bone isn’t famous for beige coats or gray dresses, but rather designer denim.

 - Susie’s Consignments: Susie’s Consignments is effectively a high-end Ross.
 It’s the most affordable store in Aspen, albeit a little crowded with tourists and locals alike.
 The clutter at Susie’s is cute though – an organized disorder typical of thrift stores and resale shops.